gerardroche/gerardroche.github.io/_posts/2019-08-28-neovintageous-plugins.md

 title: NeoVintageous Plugins
 ---

-By default, NeoVintageous includes a number of bundled plugins.
-Each plugin offers additional functionality and features beyond the features of Vim.
-Let's take a look at those plugins and the features that they offer.
+NeoVintageous includes a number of bundled plugins by default.
+Each plugin offers additional functionality beyond the features of Vim.
+Let's take a look at some the features.

-## 1. Abolish
+## Abolish

-**Abolish** is a port of [vim-abolish](https://github.com/tpope/vim-abolish).
-Tim Pope describes it as *"three superficially unrelated plugins in one that share a common theme: working with variants of a word."*
+Abolish is a port of [vim-abolish](https://github.com/tpope/vim-abolish), Tim Pope, the author, describes it as

+> Three superficially unrelated plugins in one that share a common theme: working with variants of a word.

-The port supports **case mutating algorithms**.
-Each algorithm can be applied to a *word under the cursor* using the **cr** mapping (mnemonic: CoeRce) followed by one of the following characters:
+The NeoVintageous port currently only supports the **"case mutating algorithms"**.
+Each algorithm can be applied to a word under the cursor using the **cr** mapping **(mnemonic: CoeRce)** followed by one of the following characters:

 character | algorithm
 --------- | ---------